RGauthamRam/quick_book/README.md

 # Quick Book

-Project uses BeautifulSoup to check when tickets are released in bookmyshow and calls if they are released
+Project uses BeautifulSoup to check when tickets are released in bookmyshow and calls if they are released.
+( Project not completed, made just for fun and practice.)

 ## Getting Started